adrianomonteiroweb/api-nodejs-sequelize-cashforce/README.md

   - Providers - Method "POST" - route: "/providers".

-        - To create a new Provider, it must also contain the following attributes for Provider, cnpj and company type too.
+        - To create a new Provider, it must also contain the following attributes for Provider: cnpj and company type too.

         Ex: